 Playbooks have earned their way as a top contender in the world of campaigns, packing a punch when used correctly.

-If you’re not quite sure of the difference between journeys and playbooks, open up a new tab and refresh your memory here, then come back to see how playbooks can be used at each stage of the sales cycle.
+Before you get started, read our guide to the difference between journeys and playbooks if you're not sure which one you need, then come back to see how playbooks can be used at each stage of the sales cycle.

 The sales cycle will differ from company to company.
 However, the core concept and end goal is to sell your product to new or existing customers and retain them.
 The sales cycle below will be based on a SaaS sales model which are typically subscription-based solutions as they bring in recurring revenue.
 That being said the examples provided can inspire those in a B2C or ecomm industry.